Getting Started with Phaser 3

 Download from NPM

-Phaser 3 Beta has been published to npm.
-You can grab it using the following tag:
+Phaser 3 has been published to npm.
+You can grab it using:

 npm run build

-We would really like to know what you think of v3.
+We would really like to know what you think of Phaser 3.
 I appreciate that because we haven't started the documentation yet it's going to be hard going for you, but there are hundreds of examples to inspect and learn from and things aren't that different to v2.

 We need both bug reports and your feedback on the API.
 Of course, we want to squish as many bugs as possible, so bug reports are really important for us.
 But we also want to get your feelings on the API changes too, so if you think a method name doesn't make sense, or you have a suggestion for a feature or property then please let us know!
 There are lots of ways: